yashton/ahdl/README.md

 This corresponds to combinational/arithmetic logic (value expr) and net connections (bind expr) Value expressions could also be considered a syntactic sugar around binding a single reference to the anonymous output reference of the expression.

-Modules are named scopes, with input and output references.
+Devices are named scopes, with input and output references.
-Inner modules close over the scope of the outer module.
+Inner devices close over the scope of the outer device.
 Binding expressions are anonymous scopes, that also close over the outer scope.

 Bindings expressions behave like a reversed scope.
 The result of a binding expression is a set of references.
 For each reference it includes the expression that drives it, made up of the network of possible conditional paths and values that feed it.
 References must have a non-ambiguous input network, with a single driver.
 Multiple drivers is possible due to the terminal list of bindings separated by semicolons.
 The use of a binding in more than one branch of a binding list is an error.
 Bind of a reference in multiple mutually exclusive branches is allowed, i.e. in if/else or match.